zero-to-mastery/Coding_Challenge-6/README.md

 ### The Rules Are:

-1. You have until June 30th at 11:59pm EST to submit your solution file (using Github.
-If you don't know how to do that, check out the lecture in the Git + Github section of the course).
-You will have to submit the link to the **#coding-challenge** Discord group with the following message:  -challenge github.com/<username>/<repo> .
-The bot will listen for the command in any channel its in and will reply with "thanks for your submission" if it succeeded.

-2. Use whatever tools you have as developers (google, friends, Discord, programming buddy etc...) but I will not be offering any help with this challenge.
+Use whatever tools you have as developers (google, friends, Discord, programming buddy etc...) but I will not be offering any help with this challenge.
 Just like a developer you must solve a problem and build something that will be challenging.
 Nobody will hold your hand during the job so we want to experience that by figuring it all out on your own!

-*** **Please note: As with all my challenges there is zero benefit or monetary gain I recieve from it.
-This is just my way of thanking my students and making sure that you are able to continue gaining valuable knowledge outside of just my videos.
-It would mean a lot to me if you are able to rate my course...5 star reviews make my day :)**